agombolay/ribose-map/installPythonModules.md

-#Install Python Modules Required for Ribose-seq Pipeline
+#Instructions to install Python modules required for Ribose-seq Pipeline

 ###Toolshed